PaystackHQ/paystack-android/README.md

 ## Paystack Android

 This is a library for easy integration of [Paystack](https://paystack.com) with your Android application.
-Use this library in your android app so we shoulder the burden of PCI compliance by helping you avoid the need to send card data directly to your server.
+Use this library in your Android app so we shoulder the burden of PCI compliance by helping you avoid the need to send card data directly to your server.
 Instead, this library sends credit card data directly to our servers.